Macias97/README/README.md

-- 👋 Hi, I’m @Macias97
+- 👋 Hi, I’m Maciej
-- 👀 I’m interested in adventures.
+- 👀 I’m interested in many things.
 - 🌱 I’m currently learning front-end web dev.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...